ChrisCoolman/nasaadc/README.md

 - **Eduardo Galvao:**	Math, 3D renderer, debugging

 ## Current Progress Update
-We have made a small solar system in python with the Earth, Moon, and Sun.
-We have made them go around each other in orbit.
+We have created a small solar system in Python with the Earth, Moon, and Sun, making them revolve around each other in orbit.

-#### What to do
+### What to do
--Make a rocket ship
+- Make a rocket ship
--Visualize the path of Artemis II
+- Visualize the path of Artemis II
--Make a website
+- Make a website